 Here are the facts:

 There are several reasons why you should contact an attorney immediately after you or a loved one have been injured in an accident.
-One being, if you do not act within an appropriate time, it will become harder or impossible to file a claim.
+One is, if you do not act within an appropriate time, it will become harder or impossible to file a claim.
 Generally speaking, the courts want victims to come forward as soon as possible following their accident.
 In order to ensure this happens, a statute of limitations, a law passed by the legislative body sets the maximum time after an event within which the legal proceedings may be initiated.
 In most cases, when the time specified in a statute of limitations passes, a claim no longer may be filed or extended.
-This means your claim will be rejected by the courts and you will get nothing, even if you had valid grievance.
+This means your claim will be rejected by the courts and you will get nothing, even if you had a valid grievance.

 How long do I have to file an injury claim in the State of Georgia?

-In Georgia, most cases have a two year statute of limitations for personal injury claims.
+In Georgia, most cases have a two-year statute of limitations for personal injury claims.

 Typically, the deadline begins from the date of the accident or injury.
 This may vary on the grounds of a medical malpractice case, since the claim may involve failure to diagnose a condition and the patient had no way of knowing about the problem earlier.

 Don’t delay, call our personal injury attorneys today.